GREEN STORMWATER INFRASTRUCTURE

-This hardscape, intended to break the flow of surface run-off, is designed to allow for percolation.
+A hardscape intended to break the flow of surface run-off, is designed to allow for percolation.
 Permeable concrete or asphalt and pavers with extra-wide gaps between them are all examples of permeable paving.
-The sub-base for these types of paving is specially prepared to create a stable base while providing voids for water to collect and pass through on its way to native soils.
+The foundation for these types of paving is specially prepared to create a stable base while providing voids for water to collect and pass through on its way to native soils.
 These surfaces require regular cleaning or vacuuming to maintain their porosity.